“If we are to achieve a real equality, the U.S. will have to adopt a modified form of socialism.”

 Clearly, when the people become the lawmakers government will be simpler and smaller, in that bureaucracy will be all but eradicated and corruption (such as corporations pouring vast sums of money into politicians’ campaign coffers to influence legislation) will be extraordinarily difficult (how does one bribe the entire citizenry?).

-But to enact the laws the people demand, there will still need to be various federal departments, like that of education, labor, energy, and so on (the members of which — you guessed it — would also be elected and at risk of immediate recall by popular vote, much different than unaccountable cabinet members appointed by the president).
+But to enact the laws the people demand, there will still need to be various federal departments, like that of education, labor, energy, and so on (the members of which would be elected and at risk of immediate recall by popular vote, much different than unaccountable cabinet members appointed by the president).
 Fortunately, having been stripped of much of their power through direct democracy, their main task would be simple: writing checks.

 The smaller government of socialism doesn’t mean no more taxes, but nor does it mean outrageous taxes.
 It means refusing to spend trillions on bank bailouts, wars, and a global military machine.
 It means using tax wealth (garnered progressively, having the rich pay higher rates than the poor and richer companies pay higher rates than smaller ones, as most people support) to meet human needs, primarily in three areas: healthcare, education, and jobs.
 There is a need for other departments to handle other things, of course (national defense and Social Security payments spring to mind), but these are the big three: